cpnewkirk/myGame/README.md

 - Save does not save your data long term.
 This feature needs to be fully implemented in the future.
 - On some mobile devices, if you tap a direction button and hold, then move to another button and let go, you will be stuck going in that direction unless you tap the button again.
 - Some of the styling for mobile is not correct when full screen is on.
-- Sometimes the text sound will cause the background sound to bug out.
 - Assets take too much time to load if there is no cache.
-- Runner minigame will sometimes change Sonic’s gravity value, making it significantly more difficult to beat.

 ## Future Work